superbeppe98/cisco-networking-basics/3_Wireless_and_Mobile_Networks.md

 - Module Title: Wireless and Mobile Networks
 - Module Objective: Configure mobile device for wireless access

-- Wireless networks: Describe the different types of networks used by cell phones and other mobile devices
-- Mobile device connectivity: Configure mobile devices for wireless connectivity

 ## 3.1.1 Video - Types of Wireless Networks

 ## 3.1.2 Video - Cell Phone Interactions with Different Networks